Skip to main content

 16GB onboard storage, expandable to 16TB via SSD or HDD

-Ethernet cable, power adapter
+Ethernet cable and power adapter

 Cross-pairing support for existing Eufy cameras, doorbells, and sensors